-Ferrellgas' operations are subject to all operating hazards and risks normally incidental to handling, storing, transporting and otherwise providing for use by consumers of combustible liquids such as propane and, prior to the sales of midstream operations in fiscal 2018, crude oil.
+Ferrellgas' operations are subject to all operating hazards and risks normally incidental to the handling, storing, transporting and otherwise providing for use by consumers of combustible liquids such as propane.
 As a result, at any given time, we can be threatened with or named as a defendant in various lawsuits arising in the ordinary course of business.
 Other than as discussed below, we are not a party to any legal proceedings other than various claims and lawsuits arising in the ordinary course of business.
 It is not possible to determine the ultimate disposition of these matters; however, management is of the opinion that there are no known claims or contingent claims that are reasonably expected to have a material adverse effect on our consolidated financial condition, results of operations and cash flows.